bbernhard1/iTrain2MQTT/README.md

 #### On the other hand the MQTT protocol is widely used in IoT applikations with tons of existing applikations and templates.
 So this can bring both together and allow easy implementation of special custom hardware with iTrain.

 #### Implementation:
- For simplification the gateway is prepared to run on a ESP8266uC.
+ For simplification the gateway is prepared to run on a uC.
+Either ESP8266 or ArduinoMega+EthernetSheeld is supported.
  This allow easy integration without struggling with PC operating system specialities.
 At later state a conversion to Java in order to run as service on any PC is thinkable but not planned yet.
  The gateway connects to iTrain via Wifi by use of the Roco z21 protocol.
 From iTrain perspective it looks like a physical z21.
 Please consult the iTrain manual about z21 integration details.
 No special settings are necessary, all settings shall kept in default state.
 A second connection is initiated to a MQTT broker.
  The MQTT broker need to be setup as standalone service, it is not part of the project.
 The IP address of the MQTT broker wheer the gateway shall connect is configurable.